lkalajzic/shodo-course/meta_ads_copy.md

 When Was The Last Time You Created Something Real?

 **Description:**
-Learn shodo from a 40-year Kamakura master.
+Learn shodo from Master Kaoru Tanaka.
+40 years in Kamakura.
 Meditative calligraphy with brush and ink.
-Express what words cannot say.

 ---